About Us

 SpokenWeb

-The SoundBox Collection is housed at the University of British Columbia (Okanagan) and is digitized, remediated, and made public as a part of the SSHRC-funded SpokenWeb partnership.
+The SoundBox Collection is housed at the University of British Columbia (Okanagan) and is digitized, remediated, and made public as a part of the SpokenWeb SSHRC Partnership Grant.
 The SpokenWeb partnership aims to develop coordinated and collaborative approaches to literary historical study, digital development, and critical and pedagogical engagement with diverse collections of literary sound recordings from across Canada and beyond.
 These approaches include 1) new forms of historical and critical scholarly engagement; 2) digital preservation and aggregation techniques, asset management and infrastructure to support sustainable access; 3) techniques and tools for searching, visualizing, analyzing and enhancing critical engagement (for features relevant to humanities research and pedagogy); and 4) innovative ways of mobilizing digitized spoken and literary recordings within pedagogical, performative and public contexts.

 Learn more about SpokenWeb.